 Road Construction Updates

-The City of Kettering Engineering Department will be very active in 2017 with construction projects throughout the City of Kettering.
+The City of Kettering Engineering Department will be very active in 2017 with construction projects throughout Kettering.
 Details on the major projects are provided below and will be updated weekly.

 If you have any questions or concerns, please call the Engineering Department at 296-2436.

-PROJECT UPDATE: Construction to relocate a gas main on the west side of Wilmington Pike between Marshall Road and Stroop Road is planned to continue through mid-July.
+Construction to relocate a gas main and telecommunications line on the west side of Wilmington Pike between Marshall Road and Stroop Road is planned to continue through mid-August.
 During working hours, one of two southbound travel lanes will remain open to traffic.
 Southbound drivers may consider an alternate route during peak traffic hours.
-Construction of the sidewalk and street lights is scheduled to begin in mid-July.

 The City of Kettering remains committed to acting as a catalyst for reinvestment in Wilmington Pike for both economic purposes and for the impact the corridor has on our residents as well.